infonova/asm-showcase/README.md

 # asm-showcase
 This is a showcase for demostrating Anthos Service Mesh and related Anthos features.

-Terraform is used to deploy [general infrastructure](infra/main.tf) such as VPC, DNS records, a static IP, and a Google managed certificate and the Kubernetes clusters (Autopilot mode).
+Terraform is used to deploy [general infrastructure](infra/main.tf) such as VPC, DNS records, a static IP, and a Google managed certificate and the Kubernetes clusters.

 There is a config cluster, which hosts a Multi-Cluster Ingress (MCI) and [is configured using the fleet API with Terraform](infra/modules/config-cluster/fleet.tf).
 For this demo, a google managed certificate and an static IP are referenced in the [MCI declaration](config-sync/config-cluster/multi-cluster-ingress.yaml).

-There are two worker clusters, which run Anthos Service Mesh, also configured with [Terraform and the fleet API](infra/modules/worker-cluster/asm.tf)
+There are two worker clusters, which run Anthos Service Mesh, also configured with [Terraform and the fleet API](infra/modules/worker-cluster/asm.tf).

+The config Cluster uses Autopilot mode, and the worker clusters use Standard mode.
+The reason for using Standard mode is the slow scale-up for Autopilot cluster, which is not suitable for a demo, which involves creating and destroying infrastructure frequently.
+It can take more then half an hour for all workloads to get deployed.

 Config Sync is used to deploy Kubernetes Manifests to the clusters.
 The Config Cluster is configured with [Terraform to use Config Sync ](infra/modules/config-cluster/acm.tf) to use the manifests [config-sync/config-cluster](config-sync/config-cluster) configured in this folder.